cqsd/sc/README.md

 …and 4 more rows
 ```

-`fish` completions need to be regenerated whenever you add/edit modules.
+NB: `fish` completions need to be regenerated whenever you add/edit modules.

 `bash` completions _exist_, but I don't use bash, so they might break.

+## todo
-`zsh` completions are planned.
+`zsh` completions are planned. otherwise just read `./base`. it's obvious that
+_something_ needs to be done.